MuhammadHussnainShaker/InterviewPrep/README.md

 ## DSA

 ### Linked List
+Linked list is a data structure where elements are stored in non contagious form in memory.
+It consists of two parts, a node which stores data and a pointer to the next or previous node.

 #### Singly
+It has a node and a pointer to the next node.

 #### Doubly
+It has a node and two pointers to the next and previous nodes.

 Time complexity between array and linked list.

 ### Stack vs Queue or LIFI vs FIFO or DFS vs BFS
+Stack stores data like pile of plates and follows Last In First Out.
+Queue stores data like a ticket line and follows First In First Out.

 ## SQL